Azure/azure-functions-on-container-apps/README.md

 Because your function uses an HTTP trigger, you invoke it by making an HTTP request to its URL in the browser or with a tool like curl.

-Copy the complete **Invoke URL** shown in the output of the publish command into a browser address bar, appending the query parameter ?name=functions The browser should display similar output as when you ran the function locally.
+Copy the complete **Invoke URL** shown in the output of the publish command into a browser address bar, appending the query parameter ?name=functions or copy the Application Url and append /api/HttpExample?name=HelloWorld.
+The browser should display similar output as when you ran the function locally.

 ## Clean up resources